etiquette

 Parent replying to a kids birthday party invitation by text at a kitchen table

-Learn how to RSVP to a kids birthday party, what to say in a text reply, and the etiquette around yes, no, siblings, and late responses.
+Need to know how to RSVP to a kids birthday party?
+Use these simple text examples and etiquette tips for yes, no, siblings, allergies, parent attendance, and late replies.

 Read post